RegardsOss/RegardsOss.github.io/_docs/microservice-dam/geometry.md

 Following RFC 7946, a polygon is composed of several linear rings.
 First one is the exterior ring, others are holes into exterior ring.
 A linear ring is a closed LineString with four or more positions, first and last ones must be the same.

-It is **mandatory** to describe a polygon following right **hand rule** ie exterior ring is described counterclockwise and holes clockwise.
+It is **mandatory** to describe a polygon following right **hand rule** so exterior ring is described counterclockwise and holes clockwise.
 Don't forget that polygons belong to a sphere, this means that every polygon has a complementary polygon and the only way to discriminate them is to follow this rule.

 For example:
 `POLYGON(((0, 80), (90, 80), (-90, 80), (0, 80)))`